 Relocated from its original site on Mauran Street in 1962, the Sylvanus Brown House is a typical artisan cottage of the period.
 Sylvanus Brown was a woodworker, pattern maker, millwright and dam builder who occupied the house from 1784 to 1824, and made patterns for Samuel Slater’s early textile machines.
 Slater was offered lodging here for his first night in Pawtucket.
 Today the house provides an example of an 18th c. artisan’s home, and an opportunity to draw comparisons between early 18th c. agrarian life, and the subsequent livelihood typical after the American Industrial Revolution.
 Pre-industrial home based textile production, including manual spinning and weaving, may be demonstrated here.

 WILKINSON MILL (1810)

 Oziel Wilkinson’s rubble stone mill offers a look at water power in action.
-It is one of the only successful operating exhibits of its kind in America today.
-The 16,000 pound water wheel turns as water from the Blackstone River flows in through the mill race, which in turn powers the shafts that turn the gears and run the machinery in the 19th c. machine shop above.
+It offers one of the only operating exhibits of its kind in America today.
+The 16,000 pound water wheel turns as water from the Blackstone River flows in through the mill race, which in turn powers the shafts that turn the gears and run the machinery in the early 19th c. machine shop above.
 Wilkinson came to Pawtucket in the 1780s.
 A blacksmith by trade, Wilkinson manufactured nails and forged anchors.
 He and his son David forged and cast the iron for Samuel Slater’s carding machine.
 David became known for his invention of a screw-cutting lathe in 1794.
-Samuel Slater became family to the Wilkinsons when he married Oziel’s daughter Hannah.
+Samuel Slater became family to the Wilkinsons when he married Oziel’s daughter, Hannah.